Full screen mode (F11) recommended

 2. Now solve the ghost's challenge.

-Under the known constraints, declare a function f : int -> int -> int with the behavior given above.
+Under the known constraints, declare a function f : int -> int -> int -> int with the behavior given above.
 Use only fortytwo and auxiliary functions that you have already declared with fortytwo.

-You might be able to mild-manner the ghost by using only constructs introduced in the first three chapters of the book (in particular by not using lists).
+You might be able to mild-manner the ghost by using only constructs introduced in the first chapter of the book (in particular by not using lists).
 Mild-mannered spirits tend to be generous in giving bonus Dieters!

 Part 3